linode/docs/docs/guides/applications/containers/set-up-mongodb-on-docker/index.md

 external_resources:
 - '[MongoDB on Docker Hub](https://hub.docker.com/_/mongo/)'
 ---
 MongoDB is an open-source NoSQL database utilizing JSON-like documents and schemata that support rapid iterative development.
 Its scale-out architecture has become popular with application developers who use agile methodologies to move quickly.
-As it's popular within the agile community, using it with Docker for a *continuous integration and development* (CI/CD) workflow is also very popular.
+As it's popular within the agile community, using it with Docker for a *continuous integration and development* (CI/CD) workflow.

 ## Before You Begin